Thinkminator/franka_tray_rl/README.md

 A red cylinder will spawn above the tray.
 Random actions will move the tray.

+## 🧠 Training a model

+Train a model by running:

+With visualizing the model in testing:

+    python scripts/traypose/train_traypose.py --visualize

+Without visualizing the model in testing

+    python scripts/traypose/train_traypose.py

 🧠 Next Steps (RL Training)

 You can plug TrayPoseEnv into RL libraries like Stable-Baselines3 or RLlib.